chrisman/advent-of-code/2018/docs/notes.md

 This looked really complicated at first pass but ended up not being so much.

 there's a library called [xregexp](https://github.com/slevithan/xregexp) (eXtended regular expressions) that implements a thing called free-spacing, which allows you to comment your regex and do other cool things.
 I would consider using it if I knew I was going to be writing perhaps more than one long regex. they are obtuse little things, difficult to document.

+## Day 7 Part 2

+full disclosure: I kept getting really close and then gettng stuck, until it wasn't fun any more.
+So I stole Eric's solution and fussed around with it until I kinda understood it.
+I'll revisit this one later.
+Maybe.